Computer lab policies

 Lost and found items

 Griz Cards are returned to the Griz Card Office in the University Center .
-Keys, wallets and other valuables will be taken to Campus Security so that they may be picked after office hours.
+Keys, wallets and other valuables will be taken to The Source in the University Center so that they may be picked after office hours.
 All other items left in a IT lab and recovered by a IT staff member are hand delivered to the IT Central's Front Counter in Social Science 120.